Skip to main content

 set_control_par_arr()

-Change various parameters of an element within an array-based UI control, e.g. cursors in the XY pad
+Change various parameters of an element within an array-based UI widget, e.g. ui_xy cursors.

-The ID number of the UI control.
-You can retrieve the ID number with get_ui_id()
+The ID number of the UI widget.
+You can retrieve it with get_ui_id().

 <control-parameter>

-Parameter of the UI control we wish to set, e.g. $CONTROL_PAR_AUTOMATION_ID
+Parameter of the UI widgetwe wish to set, e.g. $CONTROL_PAR_AUTOMATION_ID.

 <value>